mzeeshan138/JavaScript-programs/Readme.md

 - 📄 **js9-write-a-program-to-check-given-year-is-a-leap-year-or-not.js** ➝ Check Given Year is a Leap Year
 - 📄 **js10-write-a-program-to-check-whether-a-number-is-even-or-odd.js** ➝ Check the given number is Even or Odd
 - 📄 **js11-write-a-program-to-check-whether-a-number-is-prime-number-or-not.js** ➝ Check the given number is Prime
-- 📄 **js12-leetcode-9-palindrome-number.js** ➝ LeetCode 9- check palindrome number
+- 📄 **js13-leetcose-1295-find-numbers-with-even-number-of-digits-a.js** ➝ 1295.
+Find Numbers with Even Number of Digits using string

+---

 ## 🛠️ Technologies Used